EntropyChicken/24game/README.md

 Combine all four numbers exactly once to make 24.

-This project includes classic rules plus extended variants to have complex numbers and advanced math functions.
+This game extended variants to have complex numbers and advanced math functions.

-Try crazy hard, or two players mode if you are a pro!
+Try crazy hard, or two-players mode if you are a pro!

 🛠️ Development